sharandac/defaultIoT/README.md

 # defaultIoT

 Again and again, the wish came up that all the little helpers don't have to reinvent the wheel over and over again.
-Here is the appropriate completely overdone firmware.
+Here is the matching completely over-engineered firmware.
 It is neatly divided into modules that can be activated or deactivated individually.
 The configuration is also saved dutifully.
 So it is possible for all my little helpers always one and the same firmware to use and everything in one pass to update if necessary.